ardasurya/droneforensic/README.md

-# Yolov5 Real-time Inference using Streamlit
+# Drone Forensic YOLOFOR using Streamlit
-A web interface for real-time yolo inference using streamlit.
+A web interface for real-time YOLOFOR for drone forensic propose inference using streamlit.
 It supports CPU and GPU inference, supports both images and videos and uploading your own custom models.

 <img src="output.gif" alt="demo of the dashboard" width="800"/>